-The London District Weavers and Spinners Guild is now in its fifth decade.
+The London District Weavers and Spinners Guild is now in its seventh decade.
 It was on April 22, 1949 that the original London District Weavers Guild was founded.
 There were at that time fourteen members who came together in a room at the Art Gallery located on the second floor of the Central Library.
 Their purpose in coming together was the sharing of a common weaving experience and the advancing of interest in the knowledge and art of hand weaving.

 Over the course of years, the London District Weavers and Spinners Guild, renamed in June of 1981, has offered encouragement to its members and fostered a sense of innovation within the weaving community.
 Most noteworthy of the latter is the annual Exhibition of Canadian HandWeaving, which the London Guild proposed and organized for the first time in the winter of 1953.
 It sponsored this annual show for ten years.